pedro342/logeo/README.md

 ## Deployment

-To deploy this project run
+To run this project run this in the console

 ```bash
   cd logeo